-Another important applied aspect of studies of the biological effects of heavy charged particles is related to beam treatment of human tumours.
-It is necessary to continue comparative studies of the efficiency of proton and carbon beams in the treatment of various kinds of tumours and their effect on normal tissues.
+Another important applied aspect of studies of the biological effect of heavy charged particles is related to beam treatment of human tumours.
+It is necessary to continue comparative studies of efficiency of proton and carbon beams in treatment of various kinds of tumours and their effect on normal tissues.
 In addition, the studies may help to solve other important problems: estimation of the risk for occurrence of chronic myeloid leukaemia in people exposed to low radiation doses, development of biological dosimetry methods (biosensors), elaboration of methods for detection of hidden damages in biological membranes induced by heavy charged particles.

-Innovation proposals based on the prior development activities are put forward, including the proposal for production of an 211Ac-based radiopharmaceutical for target therapy of melanoma.
-Another interesting project is the establishment, with JINR's participation, of a Polymerase Chain Reaction Laboratory for early diagnostics of tumours and viral infections which is now under way.
+Innovation proposals based on the prior development activities are put forward, including the proposal for production of an Ac-211-based radiopharmaceutical for target therapy of melanoma.
+Another interesting project is establishment, with the participation of JINR, of the Polymerase Chain Reaction Laboratory for early diagnostics of tumours and viral infections which is now under way.
 It is planned to carry out research and development in biological nanotechnology: investigation of magnetic bacteria (production and study of magnetosomes for target drug therapy), investigation of rhodopsin as a biological trigger prototype.